-More and more attention is being directed toward the Central Arizona Groundwater Replenishment District (CAGRD) and its critical role in Arizona's water management.
-This increased focus stems from a combination of policies and proposed legislation, ranging from ADWR's adoption of the Alternative Path to Designation rules to ongoing discussions about the shift from agricultural to urban water use.
-In addition, last December, CAGRD submitted its statutorily required 2025 10-Year Plan of Operation to the Arizona Department of Water Resources (ADWR), which has since requested revisions to the Plan.
-At the same time, the Central Arizona Water Conservation District (CAWCD)-which oversees CAGRD-has raised concerns about the growing number of responsibilities being assigned or proposed for the district.
-These added demands, they argue, could jeopardize CAGRD's ability to fulfill its existing obligations.
+More and more attention has been given to the Central Arizona Groundwater Replenishment District (CAGRD) and its role in Arizona's water management.
+The spotlight placed on the CAGRD is a result of different policies and proposed legislation including ADWR's adoption of the Alternative Path to Designation rules to the Ag-to-Urban discussion.
+Plus, last December, CAGRD submitted its 2025 10-year Plan of Operations as required by statute to the Arizona Department of Water Resources, which has subsequently requested CAGRD to make revisions to the Plan.
+The Central Arizona Water Conservation District (CAWCD), which oversees CAGRD, has been raising questions about the additional responsibilities that are or could be placed on it, which could jeopardize CAGRD's ability to meet its current responsibilities.

 AMWUA staff will provide an overview about CAGRD to provide context for the current concerns being raised about how new policies or legislation would affect the CAGRD.

-RECOMMENDATION The AMWUA Board of Directors is requested to ask questions and discuss the Central Arizo Groundwater Replenishment District. na
+RECOMMENDATION The AMWUA Management Board is requested to ask questions and discuss the Central Arizona Groundwater Replenishment District.